seoupark1/Stochastic-Control/README.md

 In this simulation, the angular velocity weights were set larger than the attitude weights.
 I think this tuning and the actuator constraint made RTI-NMPC avoid using large torque only to reduce the attitude tracking error quickly.

-Therefore, I could not conclude this result as RTI-NMPC having better tracking performance than LQR.
+Therefore, I could not conclude from these results that RTI-NMPC had better tracking performance than LQR.
 LQR showed much faster attitude tracking in this case.
 The advantage I observed from RTI-NMPC was that the actuator constraint was considered before the control was applied instead of clipping an already calculated commanded control.
 As a result, RTI-NMPC did not violate the actuator constraint during the simulation.

 The QP result also showed a computational limitation.
 Most QPs were solved successfully, but the mean OSQP iteration count was relatively large and one QP failed during the simulation.